k-electric-ger/k-electric-ger/README.md

 ## Hi.
 Welcome.

 🐧 Linux.
 Open source.
 Incredible tools.
-They work, they matter, they inspire. 🛡️ They solve real problems and connect.
+They work, they connect, they inspire.

 💡 Public Money?
 Should be public Code!
-[Learn more here.](https://fsfe.org/activities/publiccode/publiccode.de.html) No affiliation btw.
+[Learn more here.](https://fsfe.org/activities/publiccode/publiccode.de.html)

-That’s what I’m about.
+🛡️ No affiliation with [FSFE](https://fsfe.org/index.de.html) btw.
+I'm just a fan spreading the word.
 Cheers.